anojalax/Alexa-Light/README.md

 # Alexa-buzzer
-turn on gpio in NodeMCU using Alexa
+Control Gpio in NodeMCU using Alexa

-Add Wifi Manager to the arduino library  https://github.com/tzapu/WiFiManager Edit ssid and password in header file.
+1. Add Wifi Manager to the arduino library  https://github.com/tzapu/WiFiManager
+2. Edit ssid and password in header file.
-To controlled this switch via Amazon Alexa.
+3. To controlled this switch via Amazon Alexa.

     Scan for new devices in Alexa after flashing code Say "turn on" buzzer